 Rental Income Tax is required to be declared and paid on an annual basis.
 The tax period is the calendar year, from 1st January until 31st December.
-The deadline to declare and pay Rental Income Tax by is 31st March of the following year.
+However, the deadline to declare and pay Rental Income Tax from the year 2019 onwards is 31st January of the following year.

-Lucie must declare and pay her annual Rental Income Tax declaration for the 2016 tax period, from 1st January 2016 until 31st December 2016, by the deadline of 31st March 2017.
+Lucie must declare and pay her annual Rental Income Tax declaration for the 2019 tax period, from 1st January 2019 until 31st December 2019, by the deadline of 31st January 2020.